The research is in… social connections are the antidote to anxiety and depression

 Australia is a disconnected society with our social capital in decline

-There is a pervasive and frequently expressed perception about a sense of loss of community in Australia, together with a fear of its consequences, and a longing to belong and to reconnect with community.
-Prominent social theorists such as Hugh McKay and Eva Cox have echoed this sentiment, as have politicians at all levels of government and on both sides of Australian politics.
-The importance of mental health (and the costs of poor mental health) have also come to prominence as a key issue that influences and is influenced by the wellbeing of communities.9
+There is a pervasive and frequently expressed perception about a sense of loss of community in Australia, together with a fear of its consequences, and a longing to belong and to reconnect with community.14 Prominent social theorists such as Hugh McKay and Eva Cox have echoed this sentiment, as have politicians at all levels of government and on both sides of Australian politics.
+The importance of mental health (and the costs of poor mental health) has also come to prominence as a key issue that influences and is influenced by the wellbeing of communities.14, 15

-As people become disconnected from family, friends, neighbours and social structures, social capital deteriorates threatening civic and personal health.
+As people become disconnected from family, friends, neighbours and social structures, social capital (with its components of connectedness, trust and participation)16 deteriorates, threatening civic and personal health.
 Australian research has found that Australia’s social capital is in decline.
-Membership of major Australian organizations (including Scouts, Guides, Rotary, Lions and the Australian Conservation Foundation) has declined, as has membership of political parties and unions.
-Australians are also less likely to attend church or participate in sport.10 Around one-third of Australian adults are not involved in any social or community groups.11
+Membership of major Australian organisations (including Scouts, Guides, Rotary, Lions and the Australian Conservation Foundation) has declined, as has membership of political parties and unions.
+Australians are also less likely to attend church or participate in sport.17 Around one-third of Australian adults are not involved in any social or community groups.18

-This decline is of great concern because the two forms of community involvement that are consistently associated with higher levels of social support are voluntary or charity work, and active membership of sporting groups and community organisations.
-12 It is alarming that Australian studies have found that only 35% of people trust their neighbours13 and almost one in ten (9.5%) lack social support.14
+This decline is of great concern because the two forms of community involvement that are consistently associated with higher levels of social support are voluntary and charity work, and active membership of sporting groups and community organisations.19 It is alarming that Australian studies have found that only 35% of people trust their neighbours,20 and almost one in ten (9.5%) lack social support.21

 Towards a Solution – Neighbourhood connection